SiddhuSiddharth/Hospital-Bill-Analysis/README.md

 * Column 1 which is the **sex** column has values male and female that is the gender of the particular subject
 * Column 2 which is the **bmi** column has float values which helps to determine how well the subject has maintained their health based on their bmi values which is calculated using $\dfrac{weight}{height^2}$ in kgs and ms respectively.
 * Column 3 which is the **children** has values ranging from 0 to 5.
 It represents the no. of children the particular subject has.
 This is a family related trait.
 * Column 4 which is the **smoker** tells whether the person smokes or not.
-This is vital for determining their current health, and how much bias should we show on his insurance / charges
+This is vital for determining their current health, and how much bias should we show on their charges
 * Column 5 which is the **region** in the city where the particular subject lives in is denoted using 4 dual-cardinal directions: SW, NW, NE, SE.
 We can also use this to determine factors like regional bias or regional habits.
 Lets say like for example people in SW region smoke a lot or not de to their lifestyle.
 * Column 6 which is the **charges** of the subject, allocated by the insurance company.
 We do not know what factors they used to predict and allocate the charges value for.
 So we are going to predict using our own models and check conditions like bias, and in general analyse the dataset.